Guide to Registering and Voting

 - be 18 years old (by election day)

-If you have a Michigan Driver's License or possess your Social Security number, you can stop by the Community Service Learning Center in 1108 Kirkhof Center to register.
+If you have a Michigan Driver's License or possess your Social Security number, you can stop by the Community Service Learning Center in 1108 Kirkhof Center to pick up a registration form.

 What address do I use to register?